LIFE STORY

 That would have disappointed Heinz Arndt, and maybe the ANU itself.

-Later Drysdale would be put in charge of ANU efforts to develop a Japan-Australia economic research center, with Kojima and Hitotsubashi as its spearhead into Japan.
+Later Drysdale would be put in charge of ANU efforts to develop a Japan-Australia economic research centre, with Kojima and Hitotsubashi as its spearhead into Japan.

 Between them they would seek to dominate very large areas of the Japan-Australia academic relationship.